Donegal county football team: McEniff years 1970s–1980s: Ulster and Under-21 success

-The county came to the fore of Ulster football in the 1970s, winning their first Ulster Senior Football Championship in 1972.
+The county came to the fore of Ulster football in the 1970s, winning its first Ulster SFC title in 1972.
 McEniff was player-manager of the 1972 team.
 The win coincided with the county's first All Star—in the form of McEniff himself—in the second year of the award's existence.
-Reigning All-Ireland champions Offaly defeated the Ulster champions in the All-Ireland Senior Football Championship semi-final on the way to their second consecutive All-Ireland title.
+Reigning All-Ireland SFC champion Offaly defeated the Ulster SFC champion in the 1972 All-Ireland SFC semi-final, on the way to a second consecutive All-Ireland SFC title.

 A second provincial title followed for Donegal in 1974.
 McEniff was again player-manager.
-Galway, All-Ireland finalists in 1971 and 1973, defeated them in the All-Ireland Senior Football Championship semi-final.
+Galway — the All-Ireland SFC finalist from 1971 and 1973 — defeated Donegal in the 1974 All-Ireland SFC semi-final.

-In 1979, Donegal reached the Ulster Final again under the guidance of Sean O'Donnell, but were defeated by Monaghan.
+In 1979, Donegal reached the Ulster SFC final again, under the guidance of Sean O'Donnell, but lost to Monaghan.

-In October 1982, Tom Conaghan managed Donegal to the All-Ireland Under-21 Football Championship.
+In October 1982, Tom Conaghan managed Donegal to the 1982 All-Ireland Under-21 Football Championship title.

-McEniff returned as senior manager and Donegal won a third provincial title in 1983, with ten members of the 1982 under-21 team included in the panel.
+McEniff returned as senior manager, and Donegal won a third provincial title in 1983, with ten members of the 1982 under-21 team included in the panel.
 Seamus Bonner became the first player from the county to win the competition as a player on three occasions, having earlier won in 1972 and 1974.
-Again they were beaten by Galway in the All-Ireland Senior Football Championship semi-final, ahead of what would become a notorious 1983 All-Ireland Senior Football Championship Final, known as the "Game of Shame".
+Again though, Donegal lost to Galway in the 1983 All-Ireland SFC semi-final, ahead of what would become a notorious 1983 All-Ireland Senior Football Championship final, known as the "Game of Shame".

 Tom Conaghan took over as senior manager from McEniff after McEniff departed again in the mid-1980s.
 Over the course of his time as senior manager during the 1980s, Conaghan fell out with players such as Declan Bonner, Manus Boyle, Matt Gallagher, Barry McGowan and Sylvester Maguire.
 Conaghan's spell as county manager ended with a heavy defeat to Tyrone.

-In 1987, Donegal won the All-Ireland Under 21 Football Championship, a success which provided the basis for future prosperity in the county.
-They defeated Kerry in the final.
+Donegal won the 1987 All-Ireland Under-21 Football Championship title, a success which provided the basis for future prosperity in the county.
+The under-21 team defeated Kerry in the final.
+P. J. McGowan managed the 1987 under-21 team.